imacdonald135/SENG201-project-2024/README.md

+# Overview
+This is my partners and I SENG201 major project.
+It is a resource management game, with the player playing a number of rounds
+and filling up carts.

 # SENG201 Template Project Overview
 Welcome to the template project for SENG201 which you will transform into your own.
 This README file includes some useful information to help you get started.